-The barriers perceived in sustainability are mostly caused by the characteristics of the industry.
+The barriers perceived in sustainability are foremost caused by the characteristics of the industry.
 It is stated that the logistics service industry is less dynamic, independent and changeable and therefore less involved in sustainability.
-Collaboration with each other is the most important improvement opportunity perceived.
+Collaboration in the supply chain is the most important improvement opportunity perceived.
 However, collaboration with competitors by bundling flows is perceived with reluctance by the logistics service industry.
 They perceive barriers in problems with cost divisions and social-cultural issues like trust.
-Moreover, collaboration between LSPs is perceived as cartel forming by other, noncollaborative LSPs.
+Moreover, collaboration between LSPs is perceived as cartel forming by other, non-collaborative LSPs.
 Other barriers mentioned are presented in Table 5; note that external barriers go beyond a company's own capabilities.
-The food companies provided twelve barriers.
-An important one is the fact that legislation and social pressure are not equal in different countries; and that local infrastructures are also different in different countries.
-Also specific barriers on performance measurement were mentioned.
-This related foremost to the difficulty to measure social sustainability, difficulty to standardize due to different approaches of countries, difficulty to measure the results of sustainability initiatives and that there are too many different measurement methods.
+An important barrier is the fact that legislation and social pressure as well as infrastructures are not equal in all countries.

+A number of specific barriers on performance measurement were mentioned.
+This related foremost to the difficulty to measure social sustainability, difficulty to standardize due to different approaches of countries, difficulty to measure the results of sustainability initiatives and the existence of too many different measurement methods.
 As a food company stated: "Every LSP has its own measurement method in excel.
 This counteracts benchmarking and universal measurement."
 The fact that a universal measurement system is lacking and necessary to measure sustainability is not shared by all respondents.
 The interview results show that front runners in the food industry want to benchmark, whilst followers are less enthusiastic about a measurement system.
 In findings on the logistics industry this is the other way around.
-The front runner experiences a lot of complexity, whilst the follower desires a universal system since it could help them to measure sustainability.
+The front runner experiences a lot of complexity, whilst the follower desires a universal system since it could help them to measure and improve sustainability.
 Thus, thoughts about a universal measurement system are diverse and assumed to be company-specific.

-Table 5.
-Mentioned barriers for sustainability improvement
+Table 5.Mentioned barriers for sustainability improvement

 Туре Barrier Company

 Internal Requirements as a stock-listed company FC1

 Economic focus jeopardised by sust. focus FC2, LSP1

 Lack of information sharing FC3

 Awareness of employees is lacking LSP1,LSP2

 Internal political barriers LSP1

 Characteristics of company FC1, LSP2

 Reporting at wrong deparments LSP2

 Sub-contracting to LSPs LSP2

 Social-cultural aspects in collaboration LSP3

 External Differences within Europe and globally FC1,FC2,FC3,LSP2

 Dependency of client demand/market FC1, LSP2, LSP3

 EU policy FC1

 Government has slower way doing business FC3, LSP3

 2/3 sustainability issues at the consumers FC3

 Economic crisis LSP1,LSP2

 European rail network does not connect LSP1

 Multiple initiatives in different countries LSP1

 No insight in long-term cost benefits LSP1

 Cost division in joint networks LSP2

 Contract term with client LSP2

 Characteristics of industry LSP2

 Collaboration seen as cartel forming LSP2

 The will and necessity of collaboration FC1, LSP3

-Collaboration enforces transparancy LSP3
+Collaboration enforces transparency LSP3

-5 Discussion and conclusions
+5 Discussion and conclusion